tpatki/resource_module_strawman/README.md

 ### Recipe Attributes Declaration

-This section appears right after the GraphML header and before the recipe graph section.
+This section appears right after the GraphML header and before the recipe graph definition section.
 To be a valid GRUG, this section must declare all attributes for both `node` and `edge` elements.
 Currently, here are 16 attributes must be declared.
 5 for the `node` element and 11 for the `edge`